Pejman Ghadimi here.

 It's for people who want to maximize their full potential in business and life, but simply don’t know how.

-The 90-Day Bootcamp is your ultimate opportunity to live your best life possible.
+The 90-Day Self-Awareness Challenge is your ultimate opportunity to live your best life possible.

-Here’s a taste of what you’ll learn inside my 90-Day Bootcamp:
+Here’s a taste of what you’ll learn during our three months together:

 But I have to warn you…